Bharath-5/Deuterium/README.md

 # Deuterium
-All the programs I've practiced
+This repository contains the programs I've practiced.
+I had learnt some programming before but these programs are to revise those topics.